About the

 FAU Observatory -- Front Page

 Welcome to the Observatory's Front Page.
 Included here are some of the latest news and articles that may be of interest to our visitors.
-General observatory information, such as location and maps, viewing schedules, Events Calendar, contact information, student class credits, directions, parking and other general information, can be found on the "About the Observatory" page.
+General observatory information, such as location and Google maps link, viewing schedules, Events Calendar, contact information, student class credits, directions and parking and other general information, can be found on the "About the Observatory" page.

 We also have a growing coverage about the issue of light pollution, what it is, what it does to the environment, to ourselves, to our wallets and resources, to our security and safety, to the majestic wonders of the night sky and what YOU can do about it.
 This is a man made problem that is prepetuated by a lack of awareness and is something that we all can correct.